 Improve last mile delivery with James and James

-James and James are an industry-leading 3PL that specialises in improving last mile delivery processes for eCommerce brands.
+James and James are an industry-leading 3PL that specializes in improving last mile delivery processes for eCommerce brands.

-We offer a comprehensive fulfilment service, including storage, picking, packing, dispatch, and returns management.
-Our international network of fulfilment centres makes it easy for you to position inventory effectively and cut down the length of that important last mile!
+We offer a comprehensive fulfillment service, including storage, picking, packing, dispatch, and returns management.
+Our international network of fulfillment center makes it easy for you to position inventory effectively and cut down the length of that important last mile!

 Powered by our award-winning inventory management platform, ControlPort, eCommerce businesses also enjoy unrestricted, real-time access to inventory data.
 Check the status of your orders, improve inventory health, and scale your business more effectively with this feature-rich tool.